stevej2608/reactpy-utils/docs/src/components/local_storage.md

-Browser local storage agent.
-Synchronies the given model with the browser local storage
+Browser local storage provider.
+Synchronies the given model with the browser local storage.
+The provider blocks the rendering of any child components until the the model has been synchronized with the browser.

-=== "docs/examples/locl_storage.py"
+=== "docs/examples/local_storage.py"

     ```python
     {% include "../../examples/local_storage.py" %}
     ```